• Skip to primary navigation

 serving Roasted Delicata Squash with Miso Butter

 At times when the December decadence starts to get to me, I don't mind taking a break from elaborate feasts and just eating a bowl of this squash for a light dinner.
-You can add an egg or some pan fried tofu if you like a bit of protein, drizzled with more miso butter.
+You can add an egg or some pan fried tofu, drizzled with more miso butter.
 This morning, I got inspired to turn the leftovers into these fall brown rice veggie bowls with crispy tofu – highly recommended!

 plate of bright Roasted Delicata Squash with Miso Butter